 They contradict themselves by such accusations and never see the contradiction.
 If you point it out to them what do they do?
 Well they resort to pretending your comment is a strawman!
 Apparently they don’t know what a strawman is.
 They don’t know that following the laws of logic, it’s been shown many times by many philosophers that atheism necessarily leads to the conclusion that no objective values exist and relativism is all that remains.

-Yet accusations of a moral nature are found constantly foaming out of their mouths.
-This is in fact almost ubiquitous amongst the wild tribes of atheist fundamentalists.
+Yet accusations of a moral nature are found constantly flowing out of their mouths.
+This is in fact almost ubiquitous among the wild tribes of atheist fundamentalists.

 One of the more recent alleged arguments against atheism being itself a religion I’ve encountered is something different from this but just as ill reasoned.